codesharedot/quantum-resistant-ledger-price/README.md

-# litex price
+# 1irstcoin price

-Gets the litex price with Python (from JSON).
+Gets the 1irstcoin price with Python (from JSON).

 https://pythonbasics.org